-First Group Only: If the lead group is behind its expected time after completing one checkpoint (9th or 18th hole) players will be shown a RED card and each player in the group must add a ONE-STROKE PENALTY to his score for that hole.
-If they pass the second checkpoint behind their expected time, another RED card will be shown and each player must add an additional TWO-STROKE PENALTY to his score for that hole.
-In the event of a double tee start, if they pass the second check point behind their expected time AND more than 14 minutes behind the last group off the opposite starting hole, another RED card will be shown and each player must add an additional TWO-STROKE PENALTY to his score for that hole.
+First Group Only: If the lead group has exceeded its expected time after completing one checkpoint (9th or 18th hole), each player in the group must add a ONE-STROKE PENALTY to his score for that hole.
+If they fail to regain their position and complete their 18th hole behind their expected time, each player must add an additional TWO-STROKE PENALTY to his score for that hole.
+In the event of a double tee start, if they complete their 18th hole and have exceeded their expected time AND more than 14 minutes behind the last group off the opposite starting hole (if applicable), they are OUT OF POSITION.
 A group may appeal the penalty in the scoring area before returning their scorecards.

-Subsequent Groups: If any subsequent group passes one checkpoint (9th or 18th hole) behind its expected time AND more than 14 minutes behind the preceding group, players will be shown a RED card and each player in the group must add a ONE-STROKE PENALTY to his score for that hole.
-If they pass the second checkpoint behind their expected time AND more than 14 minutes behind the preceding group, another RED card will be shown and each player must add an additional TWO-STROKE PENALTY to his score for that hole.
+Subsequent Groups: If any subsequent group passes one checkpoint (9th or 18th hole) exceeding its expected time AND more than 14 minutes behind the preceding group, players must add a ONE-STROKE PENALTY to his score for that hole.
+If they complete their 18th hole exceeding their expected time AND more than 14 minutes behind the preceding group, each player must add an additional TWO-STROKE PENALTY to his score for that hole.
 A group may appeal the penalty in the scoring area before returning their scorecards.